willow2333/CmVCall/README.md

    cd script
    python cmvcall.py --h

-  usage: cmvcall.py [-h] [--input INPUT] [--CORRECT CORRECT] [--a1 A1] [--a2 A2]
-              [--FC FC] [--depth DEPTH]
+  usage: cmvcall.py [-h] [--input INPUT] [--cinput CINPUT] [--CORRECT CORRECT] [--a1 A1] [--a2 A2] [--FC FC] [--depth DEPTH]

    optional arguments:
      -h, --help         show this help message and exit --input INPUT      The path of files like *fq.gz.
-      --CORRECT CORRECT  IF you want to correct the raw reads please choose "yes" else "no", default yes!
+     --cinput CINPUT    The path of CmVCall download --CORRECT CORRECT  IF you want to correct the raw reads please choose "yes" else "no", default yes!
      --a1 A1            The frequency of the first allele --a2 A2            The frequency of the second allele --FC FC            The ratio of a1/a2
      --depth DEPTH      The depth of the least reads.

 ```